TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 25/Leviticus 25.19.md

 ---

-And the land shall yield its fruit, and ye shall eat your fill, and dwell therein in safety.
+The land shall yield its fruit, and you shall eat your fill, and dwell therein in safety.